yasirbhutta/yasirbhutta.github.io/python/docs/basics.md

    - C) Alice 30 (Values printed without labels)
    - D) An error (Incorrect syntax)

-1. How can you format a string in Python to insert variables directly within it?
+28. How can you format a string in Python to insert variables directly within it?

 - a) Using string concatenation with the + operator (Limited control)
 - b) Using the format method (Less readable for complex formatting)
-- c) Using f-strings (Correct)
+- c) Using f-strings
 - d) All of the above (f-strings are generally preferred)

-Which of the following statements is NOT valid for the print function in Python?
+29. Which of the following statements is NOT valid for the print function in Python?

 - a) print("Hello, world!")
 - b) print(5 + 3) (prints the result of the expression)
 - c) print() (prints an empty line)
 - d) print(x, y, sep=",") (prints x and y with a comma separator)

-How can you prevent a newline character from being printed at the end of the output in Python?
+30. How can you prevent a newline character from being printed at the end of the output in Python?

-- a) By using a semicolon at the end of the print statement (this is not valid Python syntax)
+- a) By using a `semicolon` at the end of the print statement (this is not valid Python syntax)
-- b) Using the end argument within the print function and setting it to an empty string ("")
+- b) Using the `end` argument within the print function and setting it to an empty string ("")
 - c) Specifying a special flag in the function call
 - d) There's no way to suppress the newline character

-**What is a syntax error in Python?**
+31. **What is a syntax error in Python?**

 - A) An error caused by incorrect logic in the code.
 - B) An error detected when the code violates the rules of the Python language.
 - C) An error that occurs during runtime.
 - D) An error caused by a variable not being defined.

-**Identify the error in the following code snippet:**
+32. **Identify the error in the following code snippet:**

 ```python
 prin("Hello World!")